m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 There are different options for Text, Numbers, and Dates.

  - Highlight `D2` to `D8`.
-   At the bottom-right it shows `Count: 7`.
+   At the bottom-right, it shows `Count: 7`.
  - Highlight `E2` to `E8`.
-   At the bottom-right one can select between Sum, Avg, Min, Max, Count, and Count Numbers.
+   At the bottom-right, one can select between Sum, Avg, Min, Max, Count, and Count Numbers.
  - Highlight all of column `E`.
    Compare Count and Count Numbers.
-   ![Quick summary options for numbers; count versus count numbers](./sheets-screenshots/04.png) "Count" includes the column heading whereas "Count Numbers" does not.
+   ![Quick summary options for numbers; count versus count numbers](./sheets-screenshots/04.png) "Count" includes the column heading, whereas "Count Numbers" does not.
  - Highlight `A2` to `A8`.
-   At the bottom-right one can select between Min, Max, Count, and Count Numbers.
+   At the bottom-right, one can select between Min, Max, Count, and Count Numbers.